HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 #### Options

 `-s, --silent` : do not print logs.
+`--klaytn`: initialize for klaytn platform.

 #### Examples